Best Things To Do in Lisbon

 The castle’s accesses: via the Arch of St. George.
 It has eleven towers through which you can walk.

 Enjoy the views of Lisbon from the Castle because they are stunning.
-Inside the castle, you have to visit the Tower of Ulysses, which is a dark chamber where you can observe a panoramic view of the city in 360 degrees.
+Inside the castle, you have to visit the Tower of Ulysses, a dark chamber where you can observe a panoramic view of the city in 360 degrees.

 Address: Rua de Santa Cruz do Castelo, s/n, 1100-129Hours: 09:00 to 21:00 Hs